Commercial Activity Declined in 2019 Q4

-Provincial economic activity continued to slow in the third quarter of 2019, with declines in retail and manufacturing sales more than offsetting a gain in wholesale trade.
-This left the economic activity component of the CLI negative for the fifth consecutive quarter.
-Office employment was up for the fifth consecutive quarter, edging out a decline in manufacturing employment, which resulted in a positive change in the employment component of the CLI.
-The financial component of the CLI was positive for a third straight quarter.
-The underlying trend in the CLI has been relatively flat over the past five quarters, suggesting a stable environment for commercial real estate activity in the province.
+Provincial economic activity continued to slow in the fourth quarter of 2019, with declines in wholesale trade and manufacturing sales more than offsetting a gain in retail.
+This left the economic activity component of the CLI negative for the sixth consecutive quarter.
+Office employment was up for the sixth consecutive quarter, but not enough to offset a decline in manufacturing employment, resulting in a negative change in the employment component of the CLI.
+The financial component of the CLI was also negative following three consecutive quarters of positive performance.
+The underlying trend in the CLI has been relatively flat over the past six quarters, suggesting a continued stable environment for commercial real estate activity in the province.

-Employment growth in key commercial real estate sectors such as finance, insurance, real estate and leasing continues to be strong, up by 7,600 jobs in the third quarter.
-This measure of office employment now sits at an all-time high, signalling strong future demand for office space.
-In contrast, manufacturing employment fell by 4,200 jobs from the previous quarter.
+Employment growth in key commercial real estate sectors such as finance, insurance, real estate and leasing continued to be positive, up by 1,600 jobs in the fourth quarter.
+In contrast, manufacturing employment fell by 6,700 jobs from the previous quarter.

 To subscribe to BCREA news releases by email please click here.